 The nation of Israel and other nations are referred to as He and Him in the Bible (Exodus 4:22, 1 Sam.
 15:2).
-This shows the people are all one.
+This shows the people are UNITED.
+They are all ONE.
 They are unified.
-United into one entity.
-We are all one in Christ Jesus (Galatians 3:28).
-Many members but one body (Romans 12:5).
+United into ONE entity.
+We are all ONE in Christ Jesus (Galatians 3:28).
+Many members but ONE body (Romans 12:5).
 Unity.

 Jesus talked to the Father, and about Him in such a way to let us know, without a doubt, that He and the Father and the Holy Spirit are three separate individuals.
 They are not the same person (John 17:3).
-“There are three that bare record in heaven, the Father, the Word, and the Holy Ghost, and these three are one” (1 John 5:7).
-They are one in thought and in action and purpose.
+“There are three that bare record in heaven, the Father, the Word, and the Holy Ghost, and these three are ONE” (1 John 5:7).
+They are ONE in thought, in action, and in purpose.

 The English word God in the book of Genesis is translated from the Hebrew word Elohim, most of the time.
-It is used 2,555 times in the Old Testament, 200 of which are found in the book of Genesis.
-This word is a plural word consisting of more than one being.
-(Strong’s Exhaustive Concordance Of The Bible)
+It is used 2,555 times in the Old Testament.
+It is used 200 times just in the book of Genesis.
+This word is a plural word consisting of more than ONE being.
+(Strong’s Exhaustive Concordance Of The Bible).

-The word Elohim reveals the trinity (Matthew 28:19, 1 John 5:7).
+The word Elohim reveals the Trinity (Matthew 28:19, 1 John 5:7).
 Every time this word is used all three are involved in whatever is happening.
-Mark 1:9-11 pictures the Father, the Son, and the Holy Spirit, all three at the same time.
+Mark 1:9-11 presents the Father, the Son, and the Holy Spirit, all three at the same time.

-Colossians 2:9 says that in Christ dwells all the fullness of the Godhead bodily.
+Colossians 2:9 says that all the fullness of the Godhead lives in the body of Jesus Christ.
 This verse does NOT say Jesus is the Father and/or the Spirit.
-It says, that in Him is the fullness of the Godhead (Hebrews 10:5).
+It says, that the fullness of the Godhead is in Him (Hebrews 10:5).